Comparing Low Interest Credit Card Offers

 As you can see, the cards’ lowest rates and annual fees are comparable.
 The Discover card has a shorter 0% intro APR period for purchases and balance transfers than the American Express card.
 If you are not transferring a balance and plan to pay off your balance each month, the rewards for either card can be worth your while, depending on your preferred spending habits.

 How to save money with a low interest credit card

 A high interest rate is one of the biggest culprits in attaining card debt.
 If you owe $3,000 and you are paying a rate of 16.5% APR, then it would take you 124 months to pay the minimum amount, and you would end up paying $2,122 in interest alone.

-Card debt rose by $20 billion in the second quarter of 2019, according to the New York Fed.
-Also, seriously delinquent accounts (more than 90 days past due) have been rising since 2017 and continued to do so in Q2.
+Card debt rose by $13 billion in the third quarter of 2019 when compared to the previous period, according to the New York Fed, while seriously delinquent credit card accounts (more than 90 days past due) leveled off to 8.3% in 2019.